sebasechazu/alta-colegiado/README.md

 # AltaColegiado

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.8 and uses [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## Development server